Season’s Greetings from the KE team. Click here for our festive opening hours.

 We encourage you to read the up to date Travel Advice on the FCDO website.
 Currently, the FCDO warns against travel on the Karakoram Highway (KKH) between Mansehra and Chilas.

-We have been taking groups to Pakistan for over 35 years and have never had any problems on this road.
+We have been taking groups to Pakistan for 40 years and have never had any problems on this road.
 In actuality, the journey along the Karakoram Highway is spectacularly scenic and an epic experience which has been enjoyed by hundreds of KE clients.

 The group will meet at the hotel in Islamabad.